Dhoom (film series): Box office performance

+Home media

 Influence

 The movie had a significant cultural impact among urban Indian youth.
 It was blamed for an increase in incidents of street racing, bike-borne theft and stunting on public roads.
 Besides, there was a new impetus to the bike-modifying scene with youth going in for modifications to their bikes ranging from free flow exhaust systems to addition of NOS kits.
 In Malappuram district of Kerala, four members of a group of criminals had cracked the floor of South Malabar Gramin Bank in the early hours on 30 December 2007 and looted ₹ 2.5 million and 80 kilograms of gold, a total worth of Rs.
 80 million, considered to be one of the biggest thefts in Kerala's crime records.
 The Kerala Police have arrested four people in connection with this and the leader admitted that he was inspired by Dhoom.
 The media in India drew parallels to Dhoom 2.